-Upon reception of new UE location notification from AMF, the SMF determines how to deal with the PDU session, e.g. relocate UPF.
+It may be maintained during the life of PDU session, regardless of the attribute change of PDU session (e.g. PDU session activated or not, whether using 3GPP access or Non-3GPP access, etc.).Upon reception of new UE location notification from AMF, the SMF determines how to deal with the PDU session, e.g. relocate UPF.